 I love working with folks who struggle with Eating Disorders, and appreciate the integral process of guiding clients from body rejection to body positivity and acceptance; or at least body neutrality.
 Yes this is possible!
 We need to be able move toward body acceptance or neutrality in order to learn how to listen to our deepest longings and what our bodies need to heal.
-All bodies are welcome are welcome here!
+All bodies are welcome here!

 Using a Buddhist and mindfulness-based framework, guiding someone into their felt sense so that they can learn to navigate extreme emotions sustainably is at the center of this healing process.

 Holding a social justice lens, based on a client's social location as well as mine as a clinician, is critical to this healing process.

 "This very moment is the perfect teacher, and, lucky for us, it's with us wherever we are."